ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 will be detected by the server.

 CurveCP supports a weak form of client authentication.
 Clients are permitted to send their long-term public keys in the second initialization packet.
-A server can verify this public key and, if untrusted, drop the connection and subseqent data.
+A server can verify this public key and, if untrusted, drop the connection and subsequent data.

 Unlike some other protocols, CurveCP data packets only leave the ephemeral public key, i.e., the connection ID, and the per-message nonce in the clear.
 Everything else is encrypted.